joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 8. Find last number

-## 8. You are given a number a.
+You are given a number a.
 Print the last digit of a.

 ```swift
 var a = 123